 - Revolution – Kills adult fleas and prevents flea eggs from matching, prevents heartworm, also kills ear mites, sarcoptic mange, Demodex mite, whipworm, roundworm, and hookworm.
 This product is for use on kittens over 6 weeks of age.

 - Capstar – The medication works by killing adult fleas on your cat.
 Can be used on kittens who are over 1kg and older than 4 weeks old.

 - Comfortis – Kills adult fleas.
 Can be used on kittens over 14 weeks of age.

 Program is a 6-month injectable treatment administered by your veterinarian.
 It works by preventing the eggs from developing into adult fleas.

 All medications can potentially cause side effects in cats including foaming at the mouth (if ingested), vomiting, hair loss, contact dermatitis, tremors, seizures, and ataxia.
 Thankfully these are rare.

-After treatment, vacuum your house thoroughly, paying careful attention to nooks and crannies such as skirting boards, under furniture, around your pet’s sleeping areas.
-It is a good idea to buy a flea collar, cut it into 2-3 pieces and place in your vacuum cleaner bag or barrel to kill any fleas vacuumed up.
+- Vacuum: After treatment, vacuum your house thoroughly, paying careful attention to nooks and crannies such as skirting boards, under furniture, around your pet’s sleeping areas.
+Cut up a flea collar into 2-3 pieces and place in your vacuum cleaner bag or barrel to kill any fleas vacuumed up.
+Vacuum every day.

-Outdoor areas should be treated too.
+- Treat outdoor areas too.
 There are products available to use outside (such as Advantage Yard and Premise Spray) which kill fleas.